Do You Believe the Sermons You Preach?

 • What is the good news for the human condition?

-• Which patterns/assumptions/mindsets were disrupted or broken?
+• Which patterns/assumptions/mindsets were disrupted or broken in this passage?

 • How were minds or hearts changed in this passage?